-The next question to consider is where the kitchen should go in the new open-plan space.
-To help decide where to place the working part of the kitchen, look at the flow into the room from the main house.
-In period-style properties the kitchen is often through a door at the end of the hall.
-With a new, larger room this is sometimes not where the kitchen should remain, as it means you will be walking through the kitchen work area to get to the garden.
-It may be worth flipping it to the other side of the new room.
+To decide where the working part of the kitchen will be placed, look at how it flows into the room from the main house.
+In period-style properties, the kitchen is usually through a door at the end of the hall.
+However, that doesn’t mean that’s where it should stay.
+For example, if you don’t like the thought of people walking through the kitchen to get to the garden, you could consider setting it up on the other side of your new open plan room.

 - Top Tips

 - Consider 'quiet' appliances so you're not disturbed by humming

 - Map out the light fixtures before building and take into account natural light

 - Build a hatch feature is your room is too small

 Is there an alternative to an open plan kitchen?

 An open plan kitchen won’t be for everyone.
 Perhaps you want to feel connected to your family or guests in the dining or living room, but you don't want them to see the mess on the kitchen worktops.
 In this case, a semi open plan kitchen could be a good solution.
 For example, you could incorporate a pierced wall if you want to still be close to others in your home.
 The aperture can be as big or small as you like, and it can be closed off, and any mess can be hidden using doors or a tambour roller.

 Our experienced designers are on hand to advise you on your project.
 Call 0800 389 6938 to speak to a designer in your local showroom, or click here to request a complimentary design consultation.